INCF/nineml-spec/docs/index.rst

    \begin{aligned}
    \frac{d(cobaExcit\_g)}{dt} = - \frac{cobaExcit\_g}{cobaExcit\_tau}\end{aligned}

- The neuron has 2 EventPorts, *iaf\_spikeoutput* is a send port, which sends events when the neuron fires, and *cobaExcit\_spikeinput* is a recv port, which tells the attached synapse that it should ‘fire’.
+The neuron has two EventPorts, *iaf\_spikeoutput* is a send port, which sends events when the neuron fires, and *cobaExcit\_spikeinput* is a recv port, which tells the attached synapse that it should ‘fire’.
 The neuron has 4 transitions, 2 OnEvent transitions and 2 OnCondition